 - Civil & Environmental Engineering

 - Computer Science

 - Industrial & Systems Engineering

 Restricted Disciplines and Courses

-- Graduate school of Medical Science and Engineering is not open for exchange students.
+- Graduate school of Medical Science and Engineering / Departments of Seoul campus are not open for exchange students.

 Workload per Semester